oluwadunni1/greenspotdbm/README.md

    * [test_queries.sql](https://github.com/oluwadunni1/greenspotdbm/blob/main/testJoins.sql): Script to test the database
 4. [Sample data](https://github.com/oluwadunni1/greenspotdbm/blob/main/GreenspotDataset.csv): original dataset provided for the project
 5. Documentation: A summary of insights and conclusion.

+## Conclusion and Insights
+The initial dataset contained several inconsistencies and anomalies, including incomplete data, inconsistent entries, missing values, and redundant information.
+Additionally, it lacked a direct way to track inventory levels, making it difficult to compute stock due to data inconsistencies.

+The database design addresses these issues by normalizing data into structured tables, enforcing data validation, and creating relationships that enhance scalability.
+This helps to improve reporting accuracy, support customer-centric growth, and enable optimized business decisions.

+To further enhance efficiency, triggers could be implemented to automate inventory updates, ensuring that stock levels adjust dynamically after purchases and sales.
+Additionally, views can be used to aggregate key metrics, such as monthly revenue, total revenue, and sales trends, improving business insights and decision-making.